 If you’re looking to re-home an animal, please visit our website www.ipswich-rspca.org.uk and call us on 0300 999 7321 if you see someone you are interested in adopting.

 We are now able to accept animals from the public.
 If you need to rehome your pet, please call the centre on 0300 999 7321 to discuss how we can help.

 If you have another animal related emergency, please call 0300 1234 999.
 Lines are manned between 7am and 10pm.

 If you have found injured or unwell wildlife, please call the National RSPCA Control Centre on 0300 1234 999.

 Our Vet Clinic:

-We’ve been truly touched by the offers of support we’ve received in these difficult times, to help us make sure our animals remain safe and well.
+We continue to be amazed and truly touched by the offers of support we have received in these difficult times, to help us make sure our animals remain safe and well.

 We are taking the threat posed by Covid-19 extremely seriously.

 We are closely monitoring the ongoing situation and will continue to follow advice from the UK Government.
-As always, the safety and wellbeing of our staff, volunteers, the public, and the animals in our care, is first and foremost, and we are taking all necessary steps to ensure we are able to protect their health and safety now and in the future.
+As always, the safety and wellbeing of our staff, volunteers, the public, and the animals in our care, is first and foremost.
+We are taking all necessary steps to ensure we are able to protect their health and safety both now and in the future.

 We have also implemented the recommendations of Public Health England and will continue to ensure that all our animals are being well cared for at all times.
 All staff members are being extra diligent in terms of self-care and personal hygiene, and are encouraged to self-isolate and call 111 if they experience symptoms or come into contact with anyone they know or suspect may have the virus.